Shore Monitoring programme was running from Sherkin Island

 survey.
 A zooplankton net was used to collect samples as a

 vertical haul, representing a column of water at each sampling

 station.
 Once back at the laboratory, identification and assessment

-the identification of uncommon species.
+and this helped considerably with the identification of uncommon

 plants of West Cork have received less study than they deserve.